Ruthann Knudson: Early life and education

 During her studies, she assisted in excavations at the Shakopee mounds site.
 Knudson married fellow graduate student Creighton Thomas Shay in 1965.
 They moved to Ft.
 Collins, CO in 1966 after Shay received a faculty position at the University of Northern Colorado.
-There, Knudson worked as an anthropology instructor from 1966-1977.
+There, Knudson worked as an anthropology instructor from 1966 to 1977.
 She also participated in a number of excavations and field projects in the summers between 1966 and 1968.
 She and Shay divorced in 1968.